Borrow from our libraries

 Request access to a Deakin thesis

-You can request access to a thesis that is embargoed or not available, provided you require it for research or study purposes.
-You will need to:
+You can request access to a thesis that is not available for download, provided it is required for research or study purposes, by contacting the Interlibrary loan team.